France urges US to 'come to its senses' on digital tax - The Observers - France 24

 "If the Americans decide to go through with it, to put into place sanctions against the tech tax when they are for such a tax... in that case we will retaliate," he said, adding he plans to speak with his US counterpart Steven Mnuchin later in the day.

+Le Maire said that he would also meet with EU Trade Commissioner Phil Hogan on Tuesday and "we'll study the possibility of commercial retaliation".

-Le Maire also wrote to US Trade Representative Robert Lighthizer to urge him to not impose sanctions on France.
+Finally, Le Maire wrote to US Trade Representative Robert Lighthizer to urge him to not impose sanctions on France.

 "I insist that our tax is not discriminatory against US companies," said the letter, a copy of which was obtained by AFP.

-France last year approved a new levy on tech firms as international efforts dragged on to find a new model to tax their revenues earned via online sales in a country even if their physical headquarters is elsewhere.
+France last year approved a new levy on tech firms as international efforts dragged on to find a new model to tax their revenues earned via online sales and advertising.

+Tech companies often pay little in many countries owing to their lack of physical presence.

+The levy will see such firms paying up to three percent of their revenues earned in France.

-Washington says that US companies such as Google, Apple, Facebook and Amazon have been singled out.
+Washington says that US companies such as Google, Apple, Facebook and Amazon have been singled out by the French tax.

+In August, France agreed to refund any taxes collected in excess of the yet-to-be-decided international formula.

+But as proposals for digital services taxation gain popularity around the world, Washington has been left to pound the table ever harder.

 The Trump administration could impose duties of up to 100 percent of the value of French imports including such emblematic goods as champagne and camembert.